oracle/pgql-lang/pages/pgql-1.2-spec.md

  - A set of edges (or relationships).

-   - Each edge is either directed or undirected.
+   - Each edge is directed.
    - Each edge has zero or more labels.
    - Each edge has zero or more properties (or attributes), which are arbitrary key-value pairs.